Home CountryAustralia Top 19 Tech Companies and Startups in Australia

 Sector: Agriculture

-AgriWebb is an Australian startup software company that provides a platform for farmers to gather and analyze their farm data.
+AgriWebb is an Australian startup software company that provides a platform for farmers to gather and analyse their farm data.

-With this software, farmers can check for their cattle health, check water levels, plot outlands, as well as monitor the movement of their cattle remotely.
-The platform also enables the listing and buying of stock for cattle.
+With this software, farmers can check the health of their cattle, check water levels, plot outlands, and monitor their cattle’s movement remotely.
+The platform also enables the listing and buying of cattle stock.

-The company secured an investment of $14 million as well as an acquisition to gain a minority stake in the industry.
+The company secured an investment of $14 million and an acquisition to gain a minority stake in the industry.
 (Source: SmartCompany)

 Car Next Door